Migrants scuffle with police on Greek island of Lesbos

 "Two days ago I sent a letter asking to declare the island in a state of emergency.
 Today I am asking the prime minister for immediate relief measures, the situation has become unmanageable."

-A ship carrying 2,493 migrants collected from various Greek islands arrived in Athens earlier on Friday.

-"It is a very difficult trip," said Mohad, a 27-year-old refugee from Damascus.
-"We were very hungry and thirsty on the Farmakonisi island.
-Actually we are suffering from a lot of things.
-But we hope to arrive to specific area like Germany or Sweden or any country protect us, OK?"

-(Additional reporting by Georgia Kalovyrna and Michele Kambas; Writing by Matthias Williams; Editing by Louise Ireland and Hugh Lawson)
+(Reporting by Angeliki Koutantou and George Georgiopoulos; Writing by Matthias Williams; Editing by Louise Ireland)